mchiapello/mini-git-course/PITCHME.md

 - Changes include the creation and deletion of files as well as edits to their contents

-- File can be followed along their history
+- File can be followed along their history @note[Even if the file change name - git follow the file based on the content and not the name]
 @ulend

 +++